-- (2) All evidence shall be recorded in English and if any evidence is given in any other language it shall be interpreted; and in the case of any documents tendered in evidence which are written in a foreign language a translation shall be provided.
-Any interpretation or translation shall be made by a person appointed or approved for the purpose by the court. - (3) If the accused does not understand English any evidence given shall be interpreted to him in a language which he understands. - 53.
-(1) The Judge may, subject to this Law, give directions as to the manner in Recording of evidence which evidence is recorded in any proceedings before any criminal court.
+- 52. (1) Except as may be otherwise provided by any law, all evidence taken in any inquiry or trial under this Code shall be taken in the presence of the accused unless, with his consent, his absence has been dispensed with in accordance with this Code. - (2) All evidence shall be recorded in English and if any evidence is given in any other language it shall be interpreted; and in the case of any documents tendered in evidence which are written in a foreign language a translation shall be provided.
+Any interpretation or translation shall be made by a person appointed or approved for the purpose by the court. - (3) If the accused does not understand English any evidence given shall be interpreted to him in a language which he understands.

+Recording of evidence

-- (2) Subject to subsection (3) hereof and section 80 and to any directions issued under subsection (1), in inquiries and trials in criminal matters before a Summary Court, the evidence of the witnesses shall be recorded in the following manner - the evidence of each witness, or so much thereof as the Court deems material, shall be taken down by the Court or in its presence and under its direction and superintendence, and shall be signed by the Court and shall form part of the record; and - (b) such evidence need not ordinarily be taken down in the form of question and answer but may be in the form of narrative:
+- 53. (1) The Judge may, subject to this Law, give directions as to the manner in which evidence is recorded in any proceedings before any criminal court. - (2) Subject to subsection (3) hereof and section 80 and to any directions issued under subsection (1), in inquiries and trials in criminal matters before a Summary Court, the evidence of the witnesses shall be recorded in the following manner - (a) the evidence of each witness, or so much thereof as the Court deems material, shall be taken down by the Court or in its presence and under its

+- direction and superintendence, and shall be signed by the Court and shall form part of the record; and - (b) such evidence need not ordinarily be taken down in the form of question and answer but may be in the form of narrative: